Intel named most faith-friendly company

 Ford Motor Company took the lead in the Automotive Industry.
 American landed number one in airlines.
 Target came in first in retail.
 The index ranks PayPal the most religion friendly financial services company.

-The 2023 index is the Religious Freedom & Business Foundation's fourth annual measure of American corporations' DEI initiatives.
+The 2023 index is the Religious Freedom and Business Foundation's fourth annual measure of American corporations' DEI initiatives.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.